cosmos72/hyperluminal-mem/README.md

             (the mem-size #| ...implementation... |#))

    To use it, you need three things beyond the value to serialize:
-   * a pointer to raw memory, obtained for example with one of the functions `malloc-words`, `malloc` or `cffi-sys:%foreign-alloc` described above.
+   * a pointer to raw memory, obtained for example with one of `malloc-words`, `malloc` or `with-raw-mem` described above.
    * the available length (in words) of the raw memory.
      It must be passed as the `end-index` argument
    * the offset (in words) where you want to write the serialized value.